tethysplatform/tethys/docs/tethys_sdk/tethys_services/spatial_dataset_services.rst

             sds_settings = (
                 SpatialDatasetServiceSetting(
                     name='primary_geoserver',
-                    description='spatial dataset service for app to use', engine=SpatialDatasetServiceSetting.GEOSERVER,
+                    description='GeoServer service for app to use.',
+                    engine=SpatialDatasetServiceSetting.GEOSERVER,
                     required=True,
+                ),
+                SpatialDatasetServiceSetting(
+                    name='primary_thredds',
+                    description='THREDDS service for the app to use.', engine=SpatialDatasetServiceSetting.THREDDS,
+                    required=True
                 ),
             )